-(Amounts in thousands of Renminbi ("RMB"), and in thousands of U.S. Dollars ("US\$"), except number of shares and per share data)
+(Amounts in thousands of Renminbi ("RMB"), and in thousands of U.S. Dollars ("US\$"), except number of shares and per share data) 2.
+SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)

 Share-based compensation (cont'd)

 Had compensation cost been determined based upon the fair value approach using the variables disclosed above, the Company's pro forma net income and pro forma earnings per share would have been: